thxbb12/tips/tips.md

 EOPNOTSUPP 95 Operation not supported
 ```

-## make: how to autogenerate the help, example of makefile:
+## make: how to autogenerate the help, example of a Makefile:
 ```
 help:
 	@grep -E '^[a-zA-Z_-]+:.*?## .*$$' $(MAKEFILE_LIST) | sort | awk 'BEGIN {FS = ":.*?## "}; {printf "\033[36m%-30s\033[0m %s\n", $$1, $$2}'